EdiGal91/solidity-donation-etherlink-hardhat3-react/README.md

 - `DonationReceived` - Emitted when donations are received
 - `FundsWithdrawn` - Emitted when funds are withdrawn
-- `DirectTransferReceived` - Emitted for direct ETH transfers
+- `DirectTransferReceived` - Emitted for direct XTZ transfers

 ## 🏗️ Setup and Installation